GreatCowBASIC/Help/output/md/dataset_for_eeprom.md

                     Addresses and datasets CANNOT overlap.
                     Addresses must not overlap TABLE data.
-                    TABLE data has precendence from address 0x00 until the the end of TABLE data */
+                    TABLE data has precendence from address 0x00 until the end of TABLE data */